-Password Check Always: Setup: the system will ask you to enter your password both at boot-up and on entering the BIOS Setup. the system only asks you for the password on entering the BIOS Setup.
-Boot to OS/2 > 64Mb Set this option to Yes when your operating system is OS/2.
-CPU Microcode Updating Set this option to either Disabled or Enabled .
-Internal Cache Select the Internal Cache Mode from Disabled , Write Through , or Write Back .
-System BIOS Cacheable Setting this option to Enabled speeds up the BIOS operations by keeping the most frequent used routines in cache memory.
-Shadow Segments These seg into RAM Select on segment: Cached (n gments allow you to load the BIOS ROM (shadowing) to improve BIOS speed. e of the following settings for each Disabled, Enabled (load into RAM), make the segment cacheable.)
+Boot to OS/2 >Set this option to Yes when your operating system 64Mb is OS/2.
+CPU Microcode Set this option to either Disabled or Enabled.
+Updating Internal Cache Set the Internal Cache Mode from Disabled, Write Through, or Write Back.
+System BIOS Set this option to Enabled speeds up the BIOS Cacheable operations by keeping the most frequent used routines in cache memory.
+Shadow These segments allow you to load the BIOS ROM into RAM (shadowing) to improve BIOS speed.
+Segments Select one of the following settings for each segment: Disabled, Enabled (load into RAM), Cached (make the segment cacheable.)